 Starting in a New Role…

-A question that frequently comes up in the Coaching Hour calls in My Executive Mentoring Group is, “I’m starting a new job.
+A question that frequently comes up in my Executive Mentoring Group is, “I’m starting a new job.
 What do you recommend that I do in the first 30 days to set myself up for success?”

 This approach is not only useful for when you are new to a role or a company — you can use this technique to give yourself a boost in effectiveness and credibility within your current job as well.

 List #1.
 Opportunities and Issues

 This is a list of top level things that you see the need to address in your role.
 Some of them will be things to fix, and others will be opportunities to go after.

 Here’s an example of an Opportunities and Issues List for someone starting in an executive marketing role, specific to a particular company and situation.

 - We have a strong offer in two key growing marketing segments that we are not exploiting well enough